Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ### Execute Instructions from Worker nodes
 - Login to worker nodes and load the cortx build images by executing the following command

+**Note:**
+Either use public ip addresss from local host or private ip address from AWS primary node to login to worker nodes
 ```
 for image in /tmp/*.tar; do cat $image | docker load; done
 ```